 To begin, a few new GMAT Sentence Correction practice questions.
 1) After a dip caused by Congressional embroilment, many growth stocks are beginning to resume their previous levels, but some, hampered by a general stagnancy in the economy, is returning with a speed that is less than they would expect.
 A. is returning with a […]

-First, a few practice sentences 1) The publication of Joyce‘s Ulysses was blocked on grounds of obscenity by the courts in the United States, but he published it in Paris in which there were less restricted novel contents. he published it in Paris in which there were less restricted novel contents he published the novel […]
+First, a few practice sentences 1) The publication of Joyce‘s Ulysses was blocked on grounds of obscenity by the courts in the United States, but he published it in Paris in which there were less restricted novel contents.
+(A) he published it in Paris in which there were less restricted novel contents (B) he published […]

 It is not uncommon for test takers, when sloughing through the thicket of GMAT Sentence Correction questions to find themselves scratching their heads over a tricky little GMAT grammar conundrum known as an absolute phrase.
 What exactly are absolute phrases you ask?
 Well, before we dive into definitions and explanations, here are a couple of […]